Stochastic fractional integro-differential equations with weakly singular kernels: Well-posedness and Euler--Maruyama approximation: Conclusion

 \section{Conclusion}

-Under some relaxed conditions (e.g., the local Lipschitz condition), we obtain the existence, uniqueness and stability (in mean square sense) of the global solution to SFIDEs with weakly singular kernels.
-Moreover, we analyze the strong convergence of the modified EM approximation \eqref{eq.4.1}, whose computational cost on stochastic integrals can be avoided.
+Under some relaxed conditions (e.g., the local Lipschitz condition), we obtain the existence, uniqueness and continuous dependence on the initial value (in mean square sense) of the true solution to SFIDEs with weakly singular kernels.
+Moreover, we analyze the strong convergence of the EM method \eqref{eq:10}, whose computational cost on stochastic integrals can be reduced.
 All of the numerical results are in line with our theoretical results.
-It is interesting to show the numerical stability of SFIDEs with weakly singular kernels, which will be our next goal.